 BELSTONE FC - A BRIEF HISTORY

 The football season was quickly running out and options were thin on the ground.
-With all step 6 and above options 100 miles or more away I decided to look at step 7.
+With all step 6 and above options a hundred miles or more away, I decided to look at step 7.
 I asked on the Tony Kempster Non-League Forum whether there were any grounds with stands at step 7 and was quoted 2 - Bovingdon FC and Belstone FC.
 My initial thought was to go to Bovingdon as I could visit the Market there.
 I had not been for a few years and so a visit was well overdue.
 But I found out that they were not doing a programme.
 The other option, Belstone, said they might, and if not I could pick up a back issue.
 On the day of the game, I woke up quite early, just after 6 and watched TV in bed.
-Just before 9, I went out for a 2-mile jog before coming back and having a bath.
-I needed a couple of things and also wanted a look at some clothes so I went down town.
+Just before 9, I went out for a two-mile jog before coming back and having a bath.
+I needed a couple of things and also wanted a look at some clothes so I went down Wycombe.
 My hunt was unsuccessful clothes wise so I went online and ordered a pair of trainers.
 I then had lunch before leaving around 1.30.
-The drive there was not bad and so I arrived at 2.15 and went in the clubhouse for a bottle of Bulmers which was slightly expensive at £4.
+The drive there was not bad and so I arrived at 2.15 and went into the clubhouse for a bottle of Bulmers which was slightly expensive at £4.
 They didn't have any programmes for today's game but they did give me a couple of back issues which is better than nothing and gave me something to look at pre-match.
 I watched some of the build-up to the Scottish Cup Final before going outside and getting some pictures.
 I did a head count and reckoned on there being 16 people in attendance including myself.
 The game was pretty even early on but with Belstone having the better of the chances.
 One name I did recognise from one of the old programmes they gave me was Lawrence Yaku who played in the Conference South with Maidenhead a few years back, though I had no idea if he was playing this afternoon.
 Also former Windsor & Eton captain Dave Tilbury.